Red Regatta (Coppa del Presidente della Repubblica)

 Red Regatta (Coppa del Presidente della Repubblica), 2018

 A beautifully hand-painted photograph, with more than fifty shades of red pigment developed by the artist.
-On view in the entrance hall, the artwork articulates each boat’s unique profile and reflections against the contrasting sky and sea.
+On view in the entrance hall from December 2018 - April 2019, the artwork articulates each boat’s unique profile and reflections against the contrasting sky and sea.
 The image was taken during the Associazione Vela al Terzo annual Regatta Coppa del Presidente della Repubblica in Venice’s Bacino di San Marco in September 2018.

 Red Regatta (Rossi Per Red Regatta), 2018